Dark Hero Party on Steam - User reviews, Price & Information

 Imos lives his peaceful life helping his sister Tori run a potion shop in a quiet village.
 However, when an order is given for all Dracovalis to hunt down the Demon Lord, that peace is shattered forever.

-Dark Hero Party is a rpg and indie game developed by U-ROOM and published by Kagura Games.
+Dark Hero Party is a rpg, indie and anime game developed by U-ROOM and published by Kagura Games.

 Released on April 09th 2020 is available only on Windows in 3 languages: English, Simplified Chinese and Japanese.